Header Image

 Issue 1 of GSCO2's Newsletter, GSCO2 in Focus, is Now Available

-This issue highlights research publications and progress, the Center’s 2016 Annual Review Meeting, and the Center’s members and advisors.
+GSCO2 Newsletter Issue 1 Issue 1 of GSCO2 in Focus This issue highlights research publications and progress, the Center’s 2016 Annual Review Meeting, and the Center’s members and advisors.
+You can find a copy on the

-Newsletter page or download a copy by clicking Here.
+or download a copy by clicking Here.

 GSCO2 hosts 2016 Annual Review Meeting

-The Center for Geologic Storage of CO2 (GSCO2) hosted its annual review meeting in Champaign, IL, on March 30–31.
+Muhammad Sahimi The Center for Geologic Storage of CO2 (GSCO2) hosted its annual review meeting in Champaign, IL, on March 30–31.
 The meeting had sixty-four attendees, including 17 external advisory committee members, 20 principal investigators and senior personnel, and 19 students and early career professionals.
 Members of the Center’s two external advisory committees, the Center Science Advisory Council and Center Industry Advisory Board, also attended.
 The meeting provided a forum to receive input from the advisory committees on research progress and directions, as well as to share research progress, accomplishments, and directions across the Center’s four themes.

 The first day featured technical presentations by principal investigators from the University of Illinois at Urbana-Champaign (UIUC), Illinois State Geological Survey (ISGS), University of Notre Dame, University of Texas-Austin (UTA), University Southern California (USC), Wright State University (WSU), NORSAR, SINTEF, Schlumberger (SLB), and the National Energy Technology Laboratory (NETL; see the bottom of the page for the full agenda).
 Theme Coordinators gave overview presentations that detailed how research activities contributed to basic science and the GSCO2’s two fundamental questions.